willvieira/ms_STM-managed/manuscript/manuscript.md

 However, we can expect that the spatial distribution of different practices would interact and change the final outcomes.
 For instance, creating gaps with a selective harvest of boreal stands nearby the mixed distribution or the temperate tree plantations may create a synergy.
 Furthermore, we have simulated here the effect of four management practices alone, while the interaction between them may have an even greater effect.
-For instance, our simulations show no effect of plantation and harvest on the northward range shift of the boreal-temperate ecotone at a short time scale of 150 years (figure \@ref(fig:sim-result)).
+For instance, our simulations show no effect of plantation and harvest on the northward range shift of the boreal-temperate ecotone at a short time scale of 150 years (figure @fig:sim-result)).
 However, planting temperate trees after harvesting boreal stands may overcome the limitations of these two practices when applied individually, and therefore increase the northward range shift.
 Interacting management practices such as harvest and plantation, and applying these practices in particular locations may increase the potential of forest management to help forest keep pace with climate change.
 We propose future studies should focus on the interaction between the management practices, and how the spatial distribution of these practices alter the range limit shift of trees.